joshuahiggins/tone-service-app/README.md

 This will install all modules and prepares Bun to utilize NextJS' server, as Bun uses a different http module than Node.

 ## Usage
-The Tone WebApp is essentially a heavily modified NextJS application and has the same options available.
+The Tone WebApp is essentially a heavily modified NextJS application and has the same functionality available.

 To start a local `development` server with HMR (Hot Module Reloading), run: